neftjs/neft/index.coffee.md

 *Object* utils.getOwnProperties(*Object* object)
 ------------------------------------------------

-Returns new array or object with own properties.
+This function returns a new array or an object with own properties.

 	exports.getOwnProperties = (obj) ->
 		expect(obj).toBe.object()